TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.7.md

 ---

-And the thin ears swallowed up the seven rank and full ears.
-And Pharaoh awoke, and, behold, it was a dream.
+The thin heads of grain swallowed up the seven healthy and full ears.
+Pharaoh awoke, and behold, it was a dream.